INFOnline Measurement System Sketch¶

 Pseudonymous measurement method¶

 INFOnline Measurement: pseudonymous measurement¶

-(Page impression: Page Impression; cross-offer movement data in different aggregation levels: Visit, technical client, etc.).
+(Page impression: Page Impression; cross-offer movement data in different aggregation levels: Visit, (technical) client, Qualified Client etc.).

 If the use of an application (app) is to be measured, a software library is integrated by the provider of the application, which INFOnline makes available.
 The library ensures that all required information is transmitted to the measuring system in the correct format.